 Whenever sailors talk about dirty diesel, advice springs forth regarding the best type of filter, the best stabilizing additive for long-term storage, the best additive for cleaning the tank, and sometimes, the suggested biocides for killing the bacteria and fungus that commonly infect diesel tanks.
 Advice against certain additives is also common, as are products that claim to cure “tank algae,” even though they have no real proof of effectiveness.

-It is all very confusing.
+The topic of fuel additives can be very confusing.
 What is certain is that we need clean fuel to keep our engines running smoothly, and to keep fuel clean, it helps to know how it got dirty in the first place.

 Dirty fuel itself is pretty rare in the United States, at least as it leaves the refinery.
 Heavy-duty trucks ply our highways reliably with very few filtration problems, day-in and day-out.
 Diesel fuel, as produced in the refinery, has some inherent chemical instability and can polymerize and form sludge in the presence of oxygen.
 This can also happen in airtight storage, although to a lesser extent.